 For costs to be covered in a senior living community, a person must require help with at least two activities of daily living (ADLs), such as bathing, toileting, dressing, transferring, or feeding.

 Long-term care insurance will reimburse senior living residents a daily amount for assistance with activities of daily living.

 Coverage varies based on each specific policy.
 Making sure you speak with an insurance provider to know what your policy covers before moving into a senior living community is essential.

 Do Life Insurance Policies Pay for Senior Living?

 We typically think of life insurance policies for death benefits.
-But life Insurance policies can be a financially savvy way to cover expenses incurred in a senior living community.
+But life insurance policies can be a financially savvy way to cover expenses incurred in a senior living community, among other funding sources.